 - July 2016: Village Board creates a new district for property called RESIDENTIAL-SINGLE FAMILY ZONING DISTRICT WITH INTERNET INCUBATOR TECHNOLOGY AND RESEARCH PARK OVERLAY, which limits future residential development to no more than 120 single family houses while encouraging business offices that can be approved by Special Permit by the Village Board of Trustees.

-- Latest news reported in The Chronicle:
+- Past news reported in The Chronicle paper:

 Lawyers face off as they prepare for trial

 Three board members refused to take up motion to approve controversial zone change - See more at: Chester rejects all three zoning